Lancia Flaminia: Flaminia 335 "Presidenziale"

-All four survive today, and were restored by Fiat Auto in 2001.
+All four cars survive today, and were restored by Fiat Auto in 2001.
 Two of them are on display in automobile museums: one at Museo Nazionale dell'Automobile, to which it was donated by President Carlo Azeglio Ciampi, and another at Museo Storico della Motorizzazione Militare together with other retired presidential cars.
 The remaining two are still kept in service for the most solemn state occasions, like the Republic Day parade or presidential inaugurations.

 There were rumours of a fifth 335 being donated to the Queen, but this seems unsubstantiated.